netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 - netwotk path authenticity: paths may be spoofed;

-- excessive probing patterns which may expose user intentions or identity.
+- probing patterns which may expose user intentions or identity.

 ## Latency Polling